SanderMar/adventofcode/README.md

 My [Advent of Code](https://adventofcode.com/) puzzle solutions.

 The solutions are made in rust.
+As of 2022 day 3, nightly is used for array_chunk suppport.

 I am far from an experienced rust programmer.
 The puzzles are made for fun and to further familiarize myself with rust and test my knowledge.